jaim1n/spydes/README.md

 ### Setup:
 - Each player is dealt 13 cards.
 - Players bid on how many tricks they expect to win.
 Bids can range from 0 (nil) to 13.
+- Players have the option to bid *blind nil* before seeing their cards, which carries higher rewards and risks.

 ### Bidding:
 - You and Spyder each declare a bid.
 - The loser of the coin toss must make the first bid.
+- Players can choose to bid blind nil (worth 200 points if successful, -200 points if failed).

 ### Trick Play:
 - The player who wins the coin toss leads the first trick.